-Website fingerprinting (WFP) is used to identify what web page the user is visiting, even in the presence of traffic encryption or encrypted tunnels established by Tor [128], [129], Shadowsocks (i.e., a popular secure socks5 proxy) [130], VPN, etc. It is a FGTA technique that widely-used by attackers to eavesdrop on user activities online.
-In this subsection, we survey and compare well-known WFP approaches (Table VII), elaborating on the history of WFP and investigating its capability.
+Website fingerprinting (WFP) is used to identify what web page the user is visiting, even in the presence of traffic encryption or encrypted tunnels established by Tor [197], [198], Shadowsocks (i.e., a popular secure socks5 proxy) [199], VPN, etc. It is a FGTA technique that widely-used by attackers to eavesdrop on user activities or content online.
+In this subsection, we survey and compare well-known WFP approaches (Table VIII), elaborating on the history of WFP and investigating its capability.